MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 - Integrate app/drivers to Alexa

-**NOTE**: No plan to support Google devices altogether: after a lot of frustating contacts with Google regarding support for various device configurations, I simply gave up.
+**NOTE**: No plan to support Google devices altogether: after a lot of frustating contacts with Google regarding support for various device configurations issues I simply gave up.

 ### Version 1.2

 - Nuki Key Fob and Nuki Keypad support
-- If it is possible to detect wich Key Fob and/or Keypad has been used to unlock the dorr, generate an HE event accondingly
+- If it is possible to detect wich Key Fob and/or Keypad has been used to unlock the door, generate an HE event accondingly

 ### Version 2.0